aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/deleteblankoptions/_index.md

 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | [MergedCellsShrinkType](../mergedcellsshrinktype/) | The value to set. |

+**Remarks**

+For [MergedCellsShrinkType.KeepHeaderOnly](../mergedcellsshrinktype.keepheaderonly/), all cells in it will be taken as blank except the non-blank top-left cell.
+It is the default value of this property.<br></br> For [MergedCellsShrinkType.None](../mergedcellsshrinktype.none/), all cells in it will be taken as non-blank.<br></br> For [MergedCellsShrinkType.ShrinkToFit](../mergedcellsshrinktype.shrinktofit/), all cells outside the content display area will be taken as blank.<br></br

 ### getStartIndex() {#getStartIndex--}